GitLab Runner: 5. Retrieve credentials

 👋 Welcome to the Stackhero documentation!

-Stackhero offers you an easy-to-use GitLab Runner cloud solution, designed to efficiently run your GitLab CI/CD jobs.
-Here’s what you can benefit from:
+Stackhero offers a straightforward GitLab Runner cloud solution that makes running your GitLab CI/CD jobs efficient and hassle-free.
+Here’s what you can expect:

 The service-configuration-get command returns the complete configuration for your service, including automatically generated passwords and connection details.
 The output is in JSON format, making it easy to use in scripts and automation.